Dr Vikas Jain

 • Meniscal transplant: Transplanting donor tissue into the knee to replace the damaged meniscus.

 Recovery is just as important as the surgery itself.
-You’ll need to rest, undergo physical therapy, and perform rehabilitation exercises to regain strength, mobility, and function in your knee joint.
+You’ll need to rest, undergo physical therapy, and perform rehabilitation workouts to improve function, strength, and mobility in your knee joint.
 The specifics will depend on your individual needs, age, activity level, and overall health.

 It is always crucial to save the meniscus, as it is a very important structure of the knee joint.
-No matter how damaged the meniscus is, our team aims to repair it whenever possible.
-In cases where it’s completely irreparable, we still try to preserve as much of the meniscus as we can, typically around 80 to 90%.
+No matter how damaged the meniscus is, our team aims to when feasible, fix it.
+Whenever it’s completely irreparable, we still try to preserve as much of the meniscus as we can, typically around 80 to 90%.

 Dr. Vikas Jain and his team are pioneers in meniscus repair surgeries, having introduced this advanced procedure to the region and continuing to lead in its management.
-With a track record of excellence, they offer the best meniscus repair in Indore, utilizing cutting-edge techniques to ensure optimal outcomes and a speedy recovery.
-Trust Dr. Jain’s expertise to address your meniscus issues effectively, drawing on years of experience and a commitment to providing top-tier care.
+With a track record of excellence, they offer the best meniscus repair in Indore, using innovative methods to ensure optimal outcomes and a speedy recovery.
+Trust Dr. Jain’s expertise to address your meniscus efficiently, utilizing years of expertise and a commitment to providing top-tier care.

 Meniscustomy:

-In meniscustomy, we remove the meniscus because many times it happens that the meniscus gets completely torn and is not repairable, so in that, we try to save as much meniscus as possible and minimum partial meniscustomy should be done.
+In meniscustomy, we remove the meniscus because It frequently occurs that the meniscus gets completely torn and is not repairable, so in, we try to save as much meniscus as much as feasible and at least a portion of meniscustomy should be done.

 Meniscectomy is a surgical procedure involving the removal of all or part of a torn meniscus in the knee.
 The meniscus is a C-shaped piece of cartilage that acts as a cushion between your thighbone (femur) and shinbone (tibia).
 When the meniscus is torn, it can cause pain, swelling, and problems with knee movement.